 "Bet he's looking for a new heir."
 Sylvis pushed again, flanked by Vayne and Rurik who spread out to box Inias in.
 Inias turned on his heel to face Sylvis and his giggling companions.
-"A crown on your big head?
+"A crown on that colossal head?
 Would never fit!"
 Inias would take the attacks from his uncle and the court, but he was in no mood to deal with the three noble brats.
 "But if he's ever considering a pompous prick, I'll throw him your name for consideration."

 "Pompous prick?!"
 Sylvis laughed aloud, his guffaw ringing across the yard, grabbing attending onlookers.

-"Coming from a boy who failed his own father," Vayne spoke, spitting on the ground before the prince.

-If he weren't in such hot water, someone would have reprimanded them for their behavior.
+"Coming from a prince who failed to defend his own father," Vayne spoke, spitting on the ground before the prince.
+If he were not in such hot water, someone would have reprimanded them for their behavior.
 A guard or instructor had saved from his big mouth all the time.
 Now they stood with crossed arms and narrowed eyes, waiting to see what happened between the four boys.

 Beside him, Styx growled at them, barring his razor-sharp teeth.
 "Found someone on your level?"
 Rurik taunted as he watched the fox with amusement.
 "Couldn't find a decent challenge around here," Inias tried to remain confident, but a part of him wanted to run back to his room where he and Styx could sit by the fire together, alone.
 Styx licked his lips as if he were tempting the three to try anything.
+Inias wanted to return to his room, where he and Styx could spend time by the fire.

-Sylvis made his way to the rack of weapons, admiring them.
+Sylvis made his way to the rack or weapons, admiring them.
 "How can you still be so cocky after what you've done?"
 He wanted a fight.
 Inias could sense the air in the yard shift as the blonde took two of the wooden swords from the rack, tossing one towards Inias' feet.
 "What I've done is none of your business, Sylvie!"
 He wanted to take that wooden stick and bludgeon the boy over the head.
 Or let Styx loose to see what he could do with them.